ryugo417/ryugo417.github.io/detail/papers/text-to-image/AttenGAN.md

 It proposes an Attentional Generative Adversarial Network (AttnGAN) that allows attention-driven, multi-stage refinement for fine-grained text-to-image generation.

+(it propose to use R-precision as a metrics in Text-to-Image model)

 ### 2.What’s better than previous paper?

 Previous method commonly used approach is to encode the whole text description into a global sentence vector as the condition for GAN-based image generation.
 But, it prevented the generation of high quality images.